SvOlli/retrocartdumper/WIRING.md

 | GND (24)        | GND  (1)         | GND (4)          |
 ---------------------------------------------------------

-\* Signals A13, A14, A15 and R/W do not exist on the Atari 2600 cartridge slot, but are still handled by the Teensy dumper like they would exist.
+\* [Teensy++ 2.0] Signals A13, A14, A15 and R/W do not exist on the Atari 2600 cartridge slot, but are still handled by the Teensy dumper like they would exist.
 This is done for easier adaptation to other platforms.

-\*\* Because GPIO pins are limited on the Nano, the cartridge A12 signal is wired to +5V, which basically always selects the ROM address space $1000-$1fff.\
+\*\* [Arduino Nano] Because GPIO pins are limited on the Nano, the cartridge A12 signal is wired to +5V, which basically always selects the ROM address space $1000-$1fff.
 This means that when using the Nano dumper, only bankswitching schemes are supported which use hotspots *within* the cartridge ROM address space.
 For most cartridges brands (e.g. Atari, Activision, Imagic, CBS, M-Network and Parker Brothers) this is sufficient.
 If you need support for dumping TigerVision's 3F or Superbanking cartridges, please use the Teensy++ 2.0 microcontroller instead.

+\*\*\* [Arduino Nano] Since the A6 and A7 pins on the Nano are analog-in only, writing to the the data bus is not supported on the Nano.
+This means that poke/write commands are ignored.
+If you need to do poke/write to the cartridge, please use the Teensy++ 2.0 microcontroller instead.